Bill-the-dev/BeanStack/README.md

 - US zip codes use only the 5-digit numerical codes.

 `Country`
 - Use 2-character countru codes such as `CA` for Canada or `US` for the United States.

+## Weather API
+- Opted not to use a `Weather` model for simplicities' sake.
+I'm not sure if this is convention when making a simple external API call.
+If there was more to be done I would have kept the 'big model, little controller' philosophy.
+- The API updates the weather data on inital seed and when explicitly called.
+Next steps are to use jobs / caching to have the weather update every X minutes.

 ## General
 - Created a `user_id` column with the intention of future user auth features.